abyarth7/chitti/src/node/README.md

 RPCs provide a way to invoke remote methods as if they are locally available.
 However, this paradigm usally breaks down when it comes to handling errors.
 Chitti provides a local-like error handling model where service handlers throw custom exceptions and clients can handle those exceptions.

-If the custom error is
+If the custom errors are

 ```protobuf
 package Testgrpc;